MelaniePospisil/DiffMap/README.md

 ## Toy data sets

-There are a few toy data sets including vizualization.
-The scatter plots show:
+There are a few toy data sets, including visualization.
-**a:** the original data
-**b:** the lower embedding using DIffMaps and
-**c:** the lower embedding using PCA (for comparisson.)

 Those toy data sets are:

-- a double torus
+- a Double Torus
 - Oo_date (A small circle surrounded by a bigger circle)
-- a spiral
+- a Spiral
-- a swiss roll
+- a Swiss Roll
-- a torus helix
+- a Toroidal Helix